kuyio/bloak/README.md

 $ bin/rails bloak:install:migrations
 ```

+Additionally, we require `ActiveStorage` to be installed in your Rails application.
+If you haven't done so yet, now is a good time to run `bin/rails active_storage:install`.
+Please note, that we are using the `image_processing` gem to create preview images and image variants, which in turn requires `imagemagick` to be installed on your system.

-To run these migrations within the context of the application, simply run `bin/rails db:migrate`.
+Then, run all migrations within the context of the application with `bin/rails db:migrate`.

 ## Configuration